geoschem/geos-chem-shared-docs/supplemental-guides/apm-guide.rst

-The Advanced Particle Microphysics (APM) package was developed for implementation into GEOS-Chem at State University of New York (SUNY) at Albany (*Yu and Luo*, 2009).
-The APM model is optimized to accurately simulate secondary particle (SP, composed of sulfate, nitrate, ammonium, and SOA) formation and their growth to CCN sizes, with a higher size resolution for the size range of importance (:math:`1.2 - 120 nm`):
-30 bins, 10 additional bins for :math:`120 nm - 12 \mu m`).
-The
-present version of the APM employs 20 bins for sea salt to cover the dry diameter size range of :math:`0.012 \mu m` to :math:`12 \mu m`, and 15 bins for dust particles to cover size range of :math:`0.03 \mu m` to :math:`50 \mu m`.
-Because of the large differences in the median sizes of black carbon (BC) and primary organic carbon (POC) from fossil fuel combustion and biomass burning, we employ two log-normal modes (one for fossil fuel and another for biomass burning) to represent hydrophobic BC and two other log-normal modes for hydrophilic BC.
+The Advanced Particle Microphysics (APM) package was developed for implementation into GEOS-Chem at State University of New York (SUNY) at Albany (:cite:t:`Yu_and_Luo_2009_apm`).
+The APM model is optimized to accurately simulate secondary particle (SP, composed of sulfate, nitrate, ammonium, and SOA) formation and their growth to CCN sizes, with a higher size resolution for the size range of importance (:math:`1.2 - 120 nm`): 30 bins, 10 additional bins for :math:`120 nm - 12 \mu m`).
+The present version of the APM employs 20 bins for sea salt to cover the dry diameter size range of :math:`0.012 \mu m` to :math:`12 \mu m`, and 15 bins for dust particles to cover size range of :math:`0.03 \mu m` to :math:`50 \mu m`.
+Because of the large differences in the median sizes of black carbon (BC) and primary eorganic carbon (POC) from fossil fuel combustion and biomass burning, we employ two log-normal modes (one for fossil fuel and another for biomass burning) to represent hydrophobic BC and two other log-normal modes for hydrophilic BC.
 Similarly, 4 log-normal modes are used to represent hydrophobic and hydrophilic POC.
 The growth of nucleated particles through the condensation of sulfuric acid vapor and equilibrium uptake of nitrate, ammonium, and secondary organic aerosol is explicitly simulated, along with the scavenging of secondary particles by primary particles (dust, black carbon, organic carbon, and sea salt).
 The amounts of secondary species coated on primary particles (through condensation, coagulation, equilibrium uptake, and aqueous chemistry) are tracked.

-Implementations of the aerosol optical properties look up table (*Yu et al.*, 2012) and radiation transfer (RF) model (*Ma et al.*, 2012; *Yu et al.*, 2013) enable GEOS-Chem/APM to derive aerosol direct radiative  forcing and first indirect radiative forcing.
+Implementations of the aerosol optical properties look up table (:cite:t:`Yu_et_al._2012`) and radiation transfer (RF) model (:cite:t:`Ma_et_al._2012`; :cite:t:`Yu_et_al._2013`) enable GEOS-Chem/APM to derive aerosol direct radiative  forcing and first indirect radiative forcing.

 .. list-table:: APM Authors
    :header-rows: 1